Shared Impact Measurement

 In May 2018, the ZWN Board agreed to investigate a shared impact measurement project to look into how ZWN members define the impact they are having with a focus on reuse activities, and to develop tools and processes to help them do this.

-Feedback from the workshop at last years hui and desk-based research suggests the following aspects of impact are important to the community resource recovery sector and it’s stakeholders:
+Feedback from hui workshops and desk-based research suggests the following aspects of impact are important to the community resource recovery sector and it’s stakeholders:

 Economic Development Impacts